1987 World Championships in Athletics – Men's 100 metres

 These are the official results of the Men's 100 metres event at the 1987 IAAF World Championships in Rome, Italy.
 There were a total number of 56 participating athletes, with seven qualifying heats and the final held on Sunday 30 August 1987.

 Ben Johnson of Canada initially won the final in a world record time of 9.83 seconds, but he was disqualified by the IAAF on 30 September 1989 after he admitted to the use of performance-enhancing drugs between 1981 and 1988.

-Medalists

 Records

 Existing records at the start of the event.